Bubblin-Superbooks/purell/README.markdown

 # Purell — The Hand Santizer for HTML

+THIS LIBRARY IS DEPRECATED.
+IT MIGHT STILL WORK FOR CERTAIN USE CASES BUT ISN'T BEING ACTIVELY MAINTAINED OR BEING DEVELOPED ANY FURTHER.

-Purell is used to extract manuscript from any kind of file format and prepare it for conversion into a raw [Superbook](https://bubblin.io/docs/format).
-It is `pure` CLI utility to convert and sanitize low quality markup into clean markdown compatible markup—the lowest common denominator between web and other propreitary formats.
+Purell is used to extract clean HTML from any kind of flat file format and prepare it for conversion into a raw [Superbook](https://bubblin.io/docs/format).
+It is a `pure` CLI utility to turn low quality markup available off of ordinary files into a high-quality Superbook-compatible markdown as per Bubblin-approved standards.

 ### How to use

 Purell is almost entirely designed to be used at the root of a [Bookiza](https://bookiza.io) app.
-But it can be used as a transitor between file formats as well, like so:
+However, it can also be used as a transitioning tool between older file formats and the Superbook format,like so:

-1. MS Word ⭌ Ugly HTML extract ⭌ Markdown Compatible HTML (Sanitized) ⭌ Superbook
+1. MS Word ⭌ Extract ugly HTML ⭌ Markdown ⭌ Sanitized HTML ⭌ Superbook
-2. ePub ⭌ Markdown Compatible HTML (Sanitized) ⭌ Superbook
+2. ePub ⭌ Markdown ⭌ Sanitized HTML ⭌ Superbook
-3. PDF ⭌ Markdown Compatible HTML (Sanitized) ⭌ Superbook
+3. PDF ⭌ ⭌ Markdown ⭌ Sanitized HTML ⭌ Superbook
-4. Webpage (Scroll) ⭌ Markdown Compatible HTML (Sanitized) ⭌ Superbook
+4. Webpage (Scroll) ⭌ Markdown ⭌ Sanitized HTML ⭌ Superbook

-### Alert

-Documentation on these parts are sparse.
-Copious amounts of patience is advised.

 ### Vocabulary